 Amanda Raad: We've been working with some of our clients as well to think about identifying what those key messages or risks are that they should be focusing on right now.
 Certainly before the time of crisis, our clients had all worked together to understand the risks that their organization might face, but what those risks are and the priority of those risks obviously have now shifted.
 And, again, we don't have the luxury of time to do full risk assessments perhaps, but going through and identifying what are the most important things that we need to prioritize right now and simplifying that, as you suggest, to make sure that people are enabled to really focus on those risk areas, is something that I think is happening in real time now, which is a real positive.

-Melissa Myatt: I was just going to say that the interesting thing around this whole point about simplifying is most organizations really struggle to do that when they're not in crisis.
+Melissa Myatt: The interesting thing around this whole point about simplifying is most organizations really struggle to do that when they're not in crisis.
 The crisis is actually helping people focus.
 It's almost a singular angle of focus: keep our people safe, keep our business running.
 And I found it really interesting, certainly in our organization, but then I'm seeing it across a number of other companies, and you're reading about it in the press almost every day – new innovation, new ways of working, new ideas, new connections in the market coming up from people, almost having this singular crisis-response focus.
 But there's a huge amount of upside that we're seeing as well, with everybody almost globally on a same page, maybe for the first time in history.

-Maryam Hussain: Building on that, Rosemarie, I think what's helpful about the guidance, as you pointed out, is principles-based, because on the other end of the scale, if there are lots of rules being issued at this time, if you over-constrain a system, you actually produce deviant behavior.
+Maryam Hussain: Building on that, I think what's helpful about the guidance is principles-based, because on the other end of the scale, if there are lots of rules being issued at this time, if you over-constrain a system, you actually produce deviant behavior.

 Amanda Raad: I think that's useful to focus more on outcomes.
 And I think the values-based response is also really useful because so many siloed responses have been built up over the years.
 So with every rule or risk area that the regulators point out, organizations have, in time, tried to create programs and procedures to respond to that particular rule or risk area.
 As a result, what you sometimes end up with is a really segmented approach to thinking about whatever outcome you're working towards, which if you're seeking a good culture, building up a program that has 20-30 different policies and procedures under it may not ever tie together perfectly to work towards the outcomes you're looking at.
 And so I think, in some ways, this is a time—a fresh start—with permission, and even encouragement, from the regulators to say, "Really look at what you're trying to accomplish and how you're trying to get there, and does it make sense or not?"